-This course helps students learn the effective use of dialogue, development of narrative techniques, including vivid description and detail, and comparison and contrast in developing the feature story.
+This course is designed to help students learn the effective use of dialogue, development of narrative techniques, including vivid description and detail, and comparison and contrast in developing the feature story.
 Will also develop techniques to involve the reader emotionally through human interest including drama, pathos, empathy, humor, and curiosity.
 Prerequisite: JOUR 2303.